Updated September, 2019 by Doug Smith

 - Add call number BUT leave the 1st indicator of the 852 blank (not 0)

-- Delete $z and use $3 if not present.
-Change foreign language (often German) to English (locally only).
+- Change foreign language (often German) to English (locally only).
 The nature of the resource is usually obvious if you click on the link and look at the resource.

 - Note that double clicking the link in the report should open it.